 Our Gregory LMC Procedures

-Our Library is a learning environment where many different educational activities take place everyday.
-Scheduled classes meet for lessons on Library skills, technology, and book genres.
+The Gregory Library Media Center is a learning environment where many different educational activities take place every day.
+Scheduled classes meet for lessons on library and information literacy skills, technology, and book genres.
 As the Librarian, my goal is to instill in every child the joy of reading for pure pleasure.
-I also help students become life long learners by introducing them to ways that information is organized and how they can best find what they need/want to know using both books and technology.
+I also help students become lifelong learners by introducing them to ways that information is organized and how they can best find what they need/want to know using both books and technology.

 LIBRARY SERVICES AND MATERIALS

 Our library has fiction and non-fiction books pertaining to all areas of the curriculum as well as general information and just plain fun.
 A variety of topics are offered in our Library.
 Students can always find something on our shelves that will pique their interest.
-Of course we also have access to the Internet and online databases that students can use when they have a report.
+We also have access to the Internet and online databases that students can use when they have a report.

-We are looking forward to the many new and exciting books and activities that will be happening in the Library this year!
+We are looking forward to the many new and exciting books and activities that will be happening in the Gregory Library Media Center this year!